joegallo/robert-bruce/README.md

 * `*last-try*` - true if this is the last try
 * `*try*` - the current try number (starting at 1)
 * `*error*` - the last error that occurred

+### Side effects
+Sometimes you want to log any errors or otherwise track them, but without throwing the exception, and while still retrying. the `:log-hook` will fire after every exception is caught.
+It is called on each failure and takes one argument, the exception.
+Bound variables are available in it.

 ### Return values